About Our Program

 Art at AAK

 All students benefit from the arts, especially students needing more concrete, visual, and kinesthetic experiences for successful learning.
 At AAK, the integrated fine arts and visual arts program strengthens learning transfer.
-The arts at AAK are not only about producing tangible artifacts, but also skill development and problem solving.
+The arts at AAK are not only about producing tangible artifacts but also skill development and problem-solving.
 AAK adheres to the proposition that arts integration produces better readers, better writers, and better speakers.
+Students focus on the elements of art and principles of design throughout the year and get many opportunities to enter their artwork into local, state, and national competitions.

 Music at AAK